lfbraz/azure-databricks-mlops/README.md

 4. Deploy the Model to Production (Download the artifacts and Log them to a production Workspace)
 5. Transit the Model to Production stage in DEV/QA Workspace
 6. Register the Model in Production Workspace
-7. Create and Run a Scoring Job in Production
+7. Create and Run a Batch Scoring Job in Production (Persisting the predictions to a Delta Table)
+8. TODO: Enable MLFlow Serving

 # Prerequisites